Chris O'Hara

-Chris O'Hara is an American football coach who is the quarterbacks coach for the Minnesota Vikings.
+Chris O'Hara (born November 15, 1990) is an American football coach who is the Senior Offensive Assistant for the Minnesota Vikings.

 Coaching career

-Early Coaching Career
+Early coaching career

 O'Hara began his coaching career as a student assistant at Temple.
 He followed Al Golden to Miami in 2011 and worked as a student assistant there for two years.
 The next season he continued to work at Miami this time as a graduate assistant.

-Jaguars (first stint)
+Jacksonville Jaguars (first stint)

-O'Hara then made the jump to the NFL in 2014 becoming an offensive coaching associate for the Jaguars in 2014 where he would stay until 2016.
+O'Hara then made the jump to the NFL in 2014 becoming an offensive coaching associate for the Jacksonville Jaguars in 2014 where he stayed until 2016.

-Redskins
+Washington Redskins

 From 2017 until 2019 he worked as an offensive assistant for the Washington Redskins.

-Jaguars (second stint)
+Jacksonville Jaguars (second stint)

 In 2020 he worked as an offensive assistant for the Jaguars.
 He was fired after the 2020 season.

-Rams
+Los Angeles Rams

-In 2021, he worked as an offensive assistant for the Rams where he won a Super Bowl.
+In 2021, he worked as an offensive assistant for the Los Angeles Rams where he won a Super Bowl.

-Vikings
+Minnesota Vikings

 In 2022 he became the quarterbacks coach for the Minnesota Vikings.